The Polynomial Stein Discrepancy for Assessing Moment Convergence: Conclusion

 We now compare the computational cost of computing PSD with that of RFSD and IMQ KSD.
 Datasets of dimension $d = 10$ with the sample size $n$ ranging from $500$ to $10000$ were generated from $P=\mathcal{N}(0_d,I_d)$.
 As seen in Figure \ref{run time}, even for moderate dataset sizes, the PSD and RFSDs are computed orders of magnitude faster than KSD.
 While RFSD is faster than PSD with $r=3$ or $r=4$, we have found in Sections \ref{ssec:res_gof} and \ref{ssec:res_measure} that PSD can have higher statistical power for detecting discrepancies in moments.

-\section{CONCLUSION}
+\section{Conclusion}

-Our proposed PSD is a powerful measure of sample quality, particularly for detecting moment convergence.
-By eliminating the need for extensive calibration, PSD provides a scalable, linear-time solution for goodness-of-fit testing and approximate MCMC tuning.
-Notably, we have empirically found that the bootstrap PSD test consistently has superior statistical power relative to linear-time competitors, especially in higher dimensions, when the discrepancy can be attributed to one of the first $r$ moments.
+Our proposed PSD is a powerful measure of sample quality, particularly for detecting discrepancies in moments.
+The method eliminates the need for extensive tuning, is linear-time and empirically provides high statistical power in high dimensions.
 This makes it a valuable tool for practitioners needing efficient, dependable measures of sample quality, especially in the context of complex Bayesian inference applications.
 For practitioners using PSD for biased MCMC samplers like SG-MCMC, we recommend using PSD with $r=2$.

+It is well known that probability distributions are completely determined by their moment generating functions, provided they exist (a necessary condition is that all moments are finite).
+This highlights the main drawback of our method, since we can potentially expect the KSD to outperform PSD for target distributions lacking well-defined moments.
+For example those with heavy tails such as the Cauchy distribution.
+However, we also note that the standard KSD (and the linear time variants) also fail for Cauchy distributions, due to Theorem 10 of \citet{gorham_measuring_2015}.
+In such situations, Stein discrepancies based on diffusion Stein operators can be considered \citep{kanagawa_controlling_2024}.
+Similar extensions for PSD can be considered in future research

+Another situation in which KSD outperforms PSD of order $r$ is when the discrepancies lie in moments higher than the $r$th order moment.
+For example, KSD outperforms PSD with $r=1,2,3$ for the student-t and Laplace examples in Figure 1 since the discrepancy is in the kurtosis ($4$th order moment).

+As a practical heuristic to determine whether PSD may perform well in detecting moments specifically, one could consider plotting the marginal gradients versus the marginal samples.
+The closer this is to a perfect linear relationship, the more one might expect the moments to be assessed.
+Further, if the gradients are available in analytic form, then one can also determine which expectations are being tracked by investigating the system of linear equations in equation \eqref{eqn:Stein} of Appendix \ref{proof}.
+We do this for the Rosenbrock target in Appendix \ref{rosenbrock}, and we are able to determine exactly which expectations are being tracked.
+Regardless of whether $P$ is Gaussian, the RBM, SGLD and logistic regression examples show that PSD can be a useful measure of sample quality.

+The primary advantage of using the Langevin Stein operator is that, for a Gaussian target, the operator preserves the form of the monomials, and consequently we are tracking convergence in moments.
+This may not hold true for other Stein operators.
+Nevertheless, applying the aforementioned diffusion Stein operators and other Stein operators to different types of polynomials or function classes can be studied further in future work.